mhmd-sdghn/mottem-sheet/README.md

 - `phaseActiveIndex`: a number indicates index of active phase state.
   `setPhaseActiveIndex`: a function to update active phase index state.
 - `initWithNoAnimation`: Optional boolean to initialize the sheet without animation.
-- `middlePhases`: An array of phases to control the sheet's behavior.
+- `phases`: An array of phases to control the sheet's behavior.
 - `onActiveIndexChange`: Optional function triggered when the active index changes.
 - `phaseThreshold`: Safe space keep the phase as where it is, default is 60px.
 - `headerStyle`: css inline-style that applies on header.